 A high temperature, plastic, light buff burning lightly grogged stoneware containing Helmer Kaolin.
 Most wood firing is done to achieve an effect called "flashing", gengerally an orange/red/brown coloration on the unglazed body surface.
-While the mechanisms of flashing are not well understood, engobe recipes that flash well are widely known and potters often simply apply these to stoneware bodies to get the effect.
-However it is also known that certain ball clays and kaolins flash better than others (specifically Helmer Kaolin, also #6 Tile).
+It is known that certain ball clays and kaolins flash better than others (specifically Helmer Kaolin, also #6 Tile).
 The recipe of this body is:

 Philosophies and body preferences vary greatly in the woodfire community, please test this material in your circumstances.